elarabi/BlogWebApp/README.md

 * Displays a list of all posts, categorized by date

 ###Notes
-* This code is meant to be a first impression of you as a developer.
+* This code is meant to be a one-page app developement.
 * Do not rush
 * Do not cut corners
 * Utilize best practices